Pirates Party's rapid rise upsets German landscape

 The party has also been accused of misogyny due to its lack of women members, and sheltering people with far-right views.

-One party member who had recently talked on a video blog about “world jewery” stood for party leader on Saturday, prompting streams of Pirates to leave the room in protest.
+One party member who had recently talked on a video blog about “world jewelry” stood for party leader on Saturday, prompting streams of Pirates to leave the room in protest.

 The Pirates may already be bringing about some positive change in the German political system, forcing other parties to get up to speed with internet policy and become more transparent.